I gained my BA Degree in English and Philosophy from University College Cork in 1976.

 On my return to Ireland in 1990 I opened my first, full-time, Private Practice in Psychoanalytic Psychotherapy in Dublin.

 In 1998 I was finally free from teaching commitments in Dublin to full-fill my long-held dream of moving to the West of Ireland.
-I eventually settled on the island of Aughinish (linked to the mainland by a causeway, built by the British Army, in 18th century), just outside Kinvara, County Galway at the edge of The Burren of County Clare.
+I eventually settled on the island of Aughinish (linked to the mainland by a causeway, built by the British Army, in the 18th century), just outside Kinvara, County Galway at the edge of The Burren of County Clare.
 The combination of living by the sea, in close proximity to the limestone landscape of the soft, grey, feminine hills continues to nourish my spirit and creativity.

 It is here that I now have my Private Practice in both Individual Psychotherapy and Clinical Supervision.